30 Rockefeller Plaza: Garden of the Nations

 The roof of the building's central section contained a 0.75 acre "Garden of the Nations" (alternatively "Gardens of the Nations"), which opened in April 1935 on the 11th floor.
 The garden used 3,000 ST of soil; 100 ST of rock from as far as England; 100,000 bricks; 2,000 trees and shrubs; 4,000 small plants; and 20,000 bulbs for flowers.
 Originally, the garden included thirteen nation-specific gardens, whose layouts were inspired by gardens in the respective countries they represented.
 Each of the different gardens were separated by barriers.
 The "International Garden", a rock garden in the center of the themed gardens, featured a meandering stream and 2,000 plant varieties.
 The Garden of the Nations also contained a children's garden, a modern-style garden, and a shrub-and-vegetable patch.
 The garden was staffed by hostesses who wore costumes, and the plantings lit up at night.

-The garden was designed by Ralph Hancock and Raymond Hood and was one of several rooftop gardens in the complex.
+Ralph Hancock and Raymond Hood designed the rooftop garden, one of several in the complex.
 Upon opening, the Garden of the Nations attracted many visitors because of its collection of exotic flora, and it became the most popular garden in Rockefeller Center.
 In its heyday, the Center charged admission fees for the Garden of the Nations.
 However, the nation-themed gardens were demolished by 1938, and the rock garden was left to dry up, supplanted by flower beds that were not open to the public.
 In 1936, the central roof temporarily housed a prototype of an apartment, which was used to advertise the Rockefeller Apartments between 54th and 55th Streets.